raspberrypilearning/astro-pi-flight-case-mk2/en/step_3.md

 ![Screenshot showing an example of the Octoprint web-interface which is displaying the imported Flight Unit base in the gcode viewer](images/octoprint.png)

 In order to get a nice finish we recommend you print on a high detail setting; this is usually a number specified in [microns](https://en.wikipedia.org/wiki/Micrometre){:target="_blank"} in the 3D printer software.
 The lower this number is, the more precise the model will be.
-Please also be aware that precise prints take longer and, for the models you're going to make, each piece can take up to **eight** hours to complete.
+Please also be aware that precise prints take longer and, for the models you're going to make, each piece can take up to **ten** hours to complete.
 Make sure you have enough filament.

 Having said that, our test cases were also printed using the default "medium quality" settings for the printers and they look fine.